TeamIngrid/ProjectMem/docs/guides/data_management.md

 ### Import

-In order to import a new item, go to dashboard, scroll to the bottom and click on "Add new item".
+In order to import a brand-new category, go to the main dashboard, scroll to the bottom and click on "New Category".

 ![](../../assets/images/guides/import_export/add_new_category.png)

+Next, write the name of the new category and click “save”.
+You will be redirected to the main dashboard where you will go back and click on the new category name.
+You will land on the record log for the new category.
+Which is currently empty.

 ![](../../assets/images/guides/import_export/update_category.png)

-Next, click on "Import".
+Next, select the database icon and click on the "Import" button in the bottom right hand corner.

 ![](../../assets/images/guides/import_export/new_category_import.png)

-Select an import file (example: `Miata GT.json`) and in a second you will see populated item
+Select an import file (example: `Miata GT.csv`) and in a second you will see the populated item.

 ![](../../assets/images/guides/import_export/newly_imported_records.png)